Originally presented at Lasers In Modern Industry Seminar, May 23-24, 1978.

 Active investigation of the effects of laser induced stress waves to materials began in our laboratories in 1971.
 Results of several years of research have led to a good understanding of the pressure environments generated by pulsed lasers and their effects to materials.
 Certain facets of this area of technology still require additional studies of a basic character.
 However sufficient knowledge has been gained from past research to realistically look at the use of laser induced stress waves for the solution of specific material related problems.
 This paper addresses materials problems presently under investigation and looks at other areas where laser stress waves have potential application.
 As a prelude to the discussion of laser applications, a review is given of the types of pressure environments generated by pulsed lasers.
 The application section is followed by a discussion of the types of present and future laser systems possessing appropriate parameters for shock processing applications.

-To download the entire article- as a pdf: Applications of Laser-Induced Stress Waves
+To download the entire article as a pdf, go to Applications of Laser-Induced Stress Waves